-The focus of education in any country is the provision of quality education and training to all its citizens.
-The Government of Kenya is committed towards this goal as one of the Sustainable Development Goals (SDGs), a contributor to other core SDGs and a right for all, irrespective of their physical status, according to the 2010 Constitution of Kenya.
+The focus of education in any country is the provision of quality and inclusive education and training to all its citizens.
+The Government of Kenya is committed to this goal as one of the Sustainable Development Goals (SDGs), according to the 2010 Constitution of Kenya.
 Quality education is paramount to any country in development and the building of a just and cohesive society that enjoys inclusive and equitable social development.
-In an effort to realise national aspirations of education as envisioned in all policy documents, the Government has provided a policy framework to offer direction in modernising and re-branding the country's education and training system including that of learners with special needs and disabilities (SN&D).
-These documents include Vision 2030, National Education Sector Strategic Plan 2018-2022 (NESSP) and Sessional Paper No. 1 of 2019.
+In an effort to realise national aspirations of education as envisioned in all policy documents, the Government has provided a policy framework to offer direction in modernising and re-branding the country's education and training system.
+These documents include Vision 2030, the National Education Sector Strategic Plan 2018 - 2022 (NESSP) and Sessional Paper No. 1 of 2019.

-It is the focus of Government to ensure maintenance and improvement of inclusive, equitable and quality education to avoid persistent regional disparities in learning outcomes as well as access to education based on gender, diverse needs, location and region.
-The basis of the ongoing education reform is to make education in Kenya competitive internationally, and socio-economically viable.
-The Government is ensuring that education strives to stimulate innovation and enhance acquisition of 21st Century skills through provision and adaptation of content for learners with special needs and disabilities.
-These are embedded in the competencies, pertinent and contemporary issues as well as the values in the curriculum.
+It is the focus of the Government to ensure maintenance and improvement of quality of education to avoid persistent regional disparities in learning outcomes, as well as access to education based on gender, diverse needs, location and region.
+The basis of the ongoing education reforms is to make education in Kenya competitive internationally and socio-economically viable.
+The Government seeks to ensure that education strives to stimulate innovation and enhance the acquisition of 21st Century skills.

-The Ministry of Education (MoE), in partnership with Global Partnership for Education (GPE) and other development partners, has invested heavily in the provision of educational materials, infrastructure, and human resources in order to enhance the quality of education delivered in Kenyan schools.
-Evidence-based interventions and global best practices have been adopted in teaching numeracy in early grades.
+The Ministry of Education, in partnership with Global Partnership for Education (GPE) and other development partners, has invested heavily in the provision of educational materials, infrastructure, and human resources in order to enhance the quality of education delivered in Kenyan schools.
+Evidence -based interventions and global best practices have been adopted in teaching numeracy in early grades.

-This adapted mathematics teachers' guide for learners with special needs and disabilities is based on Competency Based Curriculum and is approved by the Kenya Institute of Curriculum Development for use in schools.
-It will no doubt inform and guide the teaching and learning of mathematics in early grades.
-The design of the guide ensures that all Kenyan learners with special needs and disabilities can perform arithmetic operations accurately and efficiently.
-I, therefore, urge our partners to continue supporting the education sector in the implementation of strategies in the National Education Sector Plan to promote the quality of education.
+This teacher's guide is based on Competency Based Curriculum and is approved by the Kenya Institute of Curriculum Development for use in schools.
+It will no doubt inform and guide the teaching and learning of mathematics in Early Grades.
+The design of the guide ensures that all Kenyan children can perform arithmetic operations accurately and efficiently.

-Ams >
+Shus >

-Prof. George A. O. Magoha, EGH Cabinet Secretary, Ministry of Education
+Prof. George A. O. Magoha, EGH, Cabinet Secretary, Ministry of Education